Zach Morrison

 Zach Morrison is an American college football coach and former player.
 He is the head football coach for Shorter University, a position he has held since 2018.
 In January 2018, he was named the third head football coach at Shorter University in Rome, Georgia.

 Playing career

-Morrison was a four-year starter on the offensive line and a member of Shorter's inaugural team under head coach Phil Jones.
-They seemed to be Rivals with team Taller's strong defensive prowess.
+Morrison was a four year starter on the offensive line and a member of Shorter's inaugural team under head coach Phil Jones.

 Coaching career

 Morrison made the transition from assistant coach at the high school level to head coach at the collegiate level.
 He served as both an assistant football coach as well as a wrestling coach at Kennesaw Mountain High School in Kennesaw, Georgia before being hired at Shorter.

 Morrison also served as a coach at Statesboro High School, East Jackson High School, and Coosa High School.